Updated: 5 November 2025 - Post-Election

-When Virginians vote for governor on November 4, they will not only pick a leader but also decide what becomes of the state’s unfinished experiment with marijuana legalization.
-Four years after lawmakers allowed possession, retail sales remained illegal.
-The next governor will determine whether Virginia builds a regulated cannabis market or halts legalization in its tracks.
+When Virginians voted for governor on November 4, 2025, they not only picked a leader but also decided what becomes of the state’s unfinished experiment with marijuana legalization.
+Four years after lawmakers allowed possession , retail sales remained illegal — until the election of Abigail Spanberger signaled a policy shift toward establishing a regulated cannabis market.
+Her victory opened the door to retail sales that were twice vetoed by outgoing Governor Glenn Youngkin.

 The two major candidates, Democratic nominee Abigail Spanberger and Republican nominee Winsome Earle-Sears, offer sharply contrasting visions.

-Spanberger, a former congresswoman from Henrico County, is an outspoken supporter of legal cannabis.
-She wants Virginia to move from decriminalization to a regulated, taxed market that ensures consumer safety, channels revenue into schools and communities, and provides opportunities for farmers and small businesses.
+Spanberger, a former congresswoman from Henrico County, has long been an outspoken supporter of legal cannabis.
+She advocated moving Virginia from decriminalization to a regulated, taxed market that ensures consumer safety, channels revenue into schools and communities, and provides opportunities for farmers and small businesses.

 In Congress, she consistently backed marijuana reform, voting for the MORE Act to decriminalize cannabis federally and the SAFE Banking Act to let dispensaries access the financial system.
 She has also pushed to expand medical cannabis program use and industrial hemp.

-A Spanberger governorship would likely put Virginia on track to join neighboring Maryland, which launched sales in 2023 and quickly generated hundreds of millions in revenue.
+A Spanberger governorship, her supporters argued, would likely put Virginia on track to join neighboring Maryland, which launched sales in 2023 and quickly generated hundreds of millions in revenue.

-Earle-Sears, Virginia’s current lieutenant governor, has been a steady critic of legalization.
-She calls marijuana a “gateway drug” and opposes the General Assembly’s 2021 decriminalization and legalization bills.
-She has pointed to workplace risks, even citing an instance when she dismissed an employee for marijuana use.
+Earle-Sears, Virginia’s outgoing lieutenant governor, had been a steady critic of legalization.
+She called marijuana a “gateway drug” and opposed the General Assembly’s 2021 decriminalization and legalization bills .
+She cited workplace safety concerns and once dismissed an employee for marijuana use.

-Polling suggests the issue may matter to undecided voters.
-A May survey from Roanoke College shows Spanberger leading 43% to 26%, with more than a quarter still uncommitted.
-Nationally, two-thirds of Americans now support legalization, and Virginia’s neighbors are moving forward.
+Polling suggested the issue would influence undecided voters.
+A May 2025 survey from Roanoke College showed Spanberger leading 43% to 26%, with more than a quarter still uncommitted.
+Nationally, two-thirds of Americans now support legalization, and Virginia’s neighbors continue to move forward.

 For many voters, the question is as much economic as cultural.
 Without legal retail, Virginia risks watching tax dollars and small business opportunities head to Maryland or Washington, D.C., where sales are already legal.
 Advocates argue that a regulated market would shrink the illicit trade; opponents worry it would normalize a risky drug.